 Christey had a thriving business in the export of horses to the East.
 He purchased tried racehorses that had disappointed their owners and which he believed capable of improvement.
 Christey was responsible for countless numbers of exports over the years, and many of them passed through Hush’s stable.
-It was acting in this capacity that Hush first showed his ability at improving a horse and then placing it to advantage in a race, and thereby enhancing its resale value.
+It was acting in this capacity that Hush first showed his ability at both improving a horse and then placing it to advantage in a race, thereby enhancing its resale value.
 One of the first horses that Christie entrusted to Hush was a six-year-old mare by Orby’s Pride named Leone.
 Years later, Hush’s daughter recounted: ‘Whenever we were broke, which was fairly often, Leone would win a Menangle Hundred and Mum would be able to pay the gas bill and settle up with the grocer.’

 Leone proved to be a hardy mare that raced until she was eleven, winning races every season – and most of those wins came during the hard, biting years of the Great Depression with Ted McMenamin in the saddle.
 Leone was still racing when Hush made his first application to train under the auspices of the A.J.C.
 At the time Hush was renting eight boxes from James Barden’s Derby Lodge stables in Wentworth Street, Randwick.
 In 1938, when Hush obtained his No. 1 licence, he purchased the Derby Lodge stables outright from Barden at the cost of £2,750.
 It seemed to be tempting fate to train out of a yard that boasted such a provocative name and Clive Inglis chaffed him with the remark: ‘You’re taking a chance going into a place called ‘Derby’ – it may prevent you from ever training the winner of one.’
 The name didn’t stay for long, but not because of any superstition on Hush’s behalf.
 He merely wanted to re-christen the premises Leone Lodge, in honour of the little heroine that had made it all possible.